yellicode/csharp-extension/readme.md

 # C# extension for Yellicode
+Generate C# code using powerful TypeScript code generation templates!
+This extension contains a code writer and other utilities that make it easier to generate C# code from a Yellicode template.

+License: MIT

+## About Yellicode
 Yellicode lets you build your own code generation templates with TypeScript.
 It consists of a Node.js CLI and extensible APIs, making it easy for developers to create, share and re-use code generators for their favorite programming languages and frameworks.

 Check out [our website](https://www.yellicode.com) for more.

-This extension contains a CSharpWriter class and other utilities that make is easier to generate C# code from a Yellicode template.

-License: MIT

 ## Using the C# package
 ### Prerequisites